mat02/python-package-template/README.rst

 Development
 -----------

-Upon creating your project, these are some of the options fabric_ will provide via the generated fabfile.
+Upon creating your project and installing the requirements necessary for development, these are some of the options fabric_ will provide via the generated fabfile.

 Prepend ``fab`` to the following commands from project root:

 .. code-block:: bash